ITU-DASYALab/public/GettingStartedWithLoPy.md

 About micropython:

  - MicroPython is a software implementation of the Python 3 programming language, written in C, that is optimized to run on a microcontroller, without an operating system underneath, directly "on hardware".
- - Knows only two files - when booting, these two files are executed automatically: first boot.py and then main.py.
+ - Knows only two files `boot.py` and `main.py` - when booting, these two files are executed automatically: first `boot.py` and then `main.py`.

 If you are not familiar with python, here is some start helpers: